alunodoisgte/prep/offerings/README.md

 > ⛔ The primary challenge for this group is learning to remember an
 > email address and password (provided to them by their parents).

+Depending on the location *Play* is offered either as a weekly course offering (like *Prep*) or as a periodic camp.
+Frequently *Play* is offered as a 4-day, 3-hours-a-day, Summer camp where students can enjoy the company of lots of other campers with similar interests.

+> 🍎 Teachers considering *Play* should ensure there is adequate room
+> in the weekly schedule remaining after having scheduled *Prep*,
+> *Fundamentals*, *Projects*, and *Pro*. *Play* is always secondary to
+> these main core offerings.

 ### [⏫ Code and Prep™](#)

 > 💬 This offerings page is itself a part of the